 Our goal must be to create distinctive and unique design work for our clients that elevates us above the competition and in turn helps build us a diverse, unique and strong body of work.

-Over 18 years in design, I've formed an approach that helps me create unique work; work that you can't get from a template.
+Over nearly two decades in design, I've formed an approach that helps me create unique work; work that you can't get from a template.
 It all starts with the client: it's their unique identity and personality that's the foundation for distinctive, engaging design.

 You're probably familiar with clients sharing ideas with you at the beginning of the design process.
 These ideas are often based on another company's identity; often they're a direct competitor.
 Your client has aspirations, but it's our job to help them to recognise that their identity is unique, and that the key to a successful design comes from within their own organisation.